maniaplanet/documentation/08.maniascript/17.references/02.syntax-basics/docs.md

 ### More on aliases

 Now what if you want to keep Alice in a variable, and not the Best Player?
 The following code will work "as expected".

 ```
 declare BestPlayerId = Players[0].Id;       // BestPlayerId is an Ident: will never change
 Players[1].Score += 1000;                   // Gives 1000 points to the 2nd best player, which is Bob
 log(Players[BestPlayerId].Login);           // Will log Alice
 ```

->>>>> The "log" will be a bit more time-consuming than the previous way : we have to find Alice in the array of players, from the Ident.
+!!!
+The "log" will be a bit more time-consuming than the previous way : we have to find Alice in the array of players, from the Ident

->>>>> #2: Yes, this can also be written
+!!!
+Yes, this can also be written

 ```
 declare BestPlayer <=> Players[Players[0].Id];  // will be an alias to Players[AliceId] and not Players[0].
 Huge difference!